rafewenger/cse2122/lecture/stl-sort-search.markdown

 ## Comparison function

 So far we are searching or sorting simple objects.
-What if we want to search or sort an array of C++ classes?
+What if we want to search or sort an array/vector of C++ classes?
-For instance, let's say we want to sort an array of the following class by age:
+For instance, let's say we want to sort a vector of the following class by age:
 {% highlight cpp %}
 class Person {